neajul/New-Dependencies/Notes/Structure.md

 ## Missing dependencies—an essay without answers

+1. We always want to rebel against the cloud

+2. the internet is conceived of as this free space, but it is not

+3. short history of squatting

+   - What does this mean in other countries?
+   - What does it mean in the Netherlands?

+4. reasons to refuse the cloud

+5. the internet follows the same rules as physical space

+6. short mokum story:

+   - how do we organize?

+   - who do we make things available to?

+   - who are our **new dependencies?**

+   - What are the conflicts?

+   - dependencies can be addictions

+7. comparison between squatting and self hosting
+   - would have to make sure that everything in there appears in the text at least once (could be cross linked)

+missing in this:

+- for some people it's about literal survival
+  - refusal and privilege (steve jobs was homeless once)
+- it's not possible to criticize the platform from within the platform
+- an explanation of the new dependencies part is missing now
+  - but the story of the crypto ship already outlines this!
+  - libertarian leisure culture
+  - the toaster guy could be in a side note, "we can't all build our own toasters, instead..."
+- commodification
+  - **there is a difference between pirate radios and seasteading**
+  - like the slick mesh network thing
+- do i agree with everything in the community?

 How can we create meaningful change in the virtual sandboxes and their inherent inequalities, that we inhabit as online, and from where can we do this?

 Maybe I have to admit: the question is what is digital squatting?
 Does it exist?